matters-in-media-art/mattersinmediaart.org/sustaining-your-collection.md

        <br>
        <p>
        <ul>
-        <li> Geographic Rendundancy - Multiple copies of data should be held at different geographical locations, and a disaster recovery plan should be in place. </li>
+        <li> Geographic Redundancy - Multiple copies of data should be held at different geographical locations, and a disaster recovery plan should be in place. </li>
         <li> Fixity Checking - Regularly monitoring digital files in order to detect corruption or unwanted changes to your data. </li>
         <li> Access and Security - The speed and restriction of access to data needs to be appropriate for its intended use and the level of protection required. </li>
         <li> Technology Monitoring - Trends in storage technology should be monitored to assess when migration to new storage media will be necessary.</li>